devcontainers/spec/proposals/declarative-secrets.md

 }
 ```

-This example would declare that this devcontainer wants the user to provide two secrets.
+This example would declare that this dev container wants the user to provide two secrets.
 The `CHAT_GPT_API_KEY` secret also provides some additional metadata that clients can use in displaying a user experience to provide that secret.
 The `STABLE_DIFFUSION_API_KEY` skips that metadata.

-These secrets would, by default, be injected into the container as environment variables.
+Implementations _may_ inject these secrets into the container as environment variables.

-For codespaces specifically we will prompt the user for this information as part of creating their codespace.
-The `description` and `documentationUrl` are leveraged in the UI to provide context to the user about the secret.
-As mentioned above the secrets would be _optional_ as part of creating a codespace.

 ## Possible Future Extensions

 These are **out of scope** for this proposal but the following has been discussed in relation:

 1. Inclusion of a `type` field per secret.
 The default, which we are assuming and leveraging here, would be `"environmentVariable"`.
-This would include an option to specify `"reference"` and then reference the provided secrets in other parts of the devcontainer.
+This would include an option to specify `"reference"` and then reference the provided secrets in other parts of the dev container.
-2. Prescriptions of _how_ the secrets are injected into the devcontainer.
+2. Prescriptions of _how_ the secrets are injected into the dev container.